-A 2018 study looked at the user’s threshold for disabling notifications.
-It suggests that 90% of responders would disable notifications if they received more than two per week.
+A 2021 study looked at the user’s threshold for disabling notifications.
+It suggests that nearly 90% of responders would disable notifications if they received more than 2-5 or more per week.

 Translating this into a real-world example, we can imagine a retail application sending out shipment updates whenever there’s a change.
 Your package was picked up from our warehouse.
 Your package reached the distribution center.
 Your package arrived in your country.
 Your package is at your local distribution centre.
 Your package is due to be shipped in the morning.
 Your package was picked up by your delivery driver.
 Only 3 more stops until the delivery driver arrives at your location.